kgateway-dev/kgateway/docs/content/guides/dev_portal/_index.md

 value during your installation or upgrade process.
 Please refer to the Gloo Enterprise [installation guide](https://docs.solo.io/gloo/latest/installation/enterprise/) for more details on the various installation options.

-You can install Gloo Enterprise with the Developer Portal either via `helm` via `gloooctl`:
+You can install Gloo Enterprise with the Developer Portal either via `helm` or via `gloooctl`:

 {{< tabs >}}
 {{% tab name="helm" %}}